hashicorp/design-system/website/docs/whats-new/release-notes/partials/ember-flight-icons.md

 Converted Ember packages to v2 addon format.

-To migrate update Sass cofiguration in `ember-cli-build.js` to include the paths for `ember-flight-icons` and `design-system-components`:
+To migrate update Sass configuration in `ember-cli-build.js` to include the paths for `ember-flight-icons` and `design-system-components`:

 ```js
 sassOptions: {